jcomeauictx/AmericanCoin/README.md

 # Quickstart-Docker

-Run AmericanCoin daemon from docker image:
+Run AmericanCoin daemon from docker image on modern Debian system:

-`make docker`
+First, as root, make sure you have the necessary packages installed:
+`apt install make git docker.io`, and grant docker access to the unprivileged user who will be running the daemon: `usermod -a -G docker jrandomhacker`

+Then, as the user: `make docker` should start the daemon up.
+Leave it open in that window, and open another terminal window to run client commands, e.g.:
+`./americancoind getbalance`.

 # Quickstart